-Shady Spring, WV (West Virginia), is an unincorporated community in Raleigh County named for a spring that bubbled beneath the shade of a large tree there.
+Shady Spring, West Virginia (WV), is an unincorporated community in Raleigh County named for a spring that bubbled in the shade of a large tree there.
 It is also sometimes designated "Shady Springs."
 Its population in 2010 was 2,998.

-The community is chiefly residential and is renowned for its climate and access to outdoor recreation.
-The New River Gorge National Park approaches within three miles to the northeast, and Winterplace Ski Resort is a drive of about 10 minutes to the south.
+The community is chiefly residential and is renowned for its relatively cool climate and access to outdoor recreation.
+The New River Gorge National Park is within three miles of Shady Spring to the northeast, and Winterplace Ski Resort is a drive of about 10 minutes to the south.

 The gated Glade Springs resort community, which includes three championship golf courses, is located in and adjacent to Shady Spring.
 Little Beaver State Park, a 562-acre public preserve renowned for its hiking and biking, is located just outside the community.